stfc/PSyclone/doc/user_guide/getting_going.rst

      --kernel-renaming {multiple,single}
                            (psykal mode) naming scheme to use when re-naming transformed kernels

-There is more detailed information about each flag in the :ref:`psyclone_command`, but the main parameters are the input source file that we aim to transform, and a transformation recipe that is provided with the `-s` flag.
+There is more detailed information about each flag in the :ref:`psyclone_command` section, but the main parameters are the input source file that we aim to transform, and a transformation recipe that is provided with the `-s` flag.
-In addition to these, note that ``psyclone`` can be used in two disctinct modes: the code-transformation mode (when no `-api` or `-psykal-dsl` flags are provided) or the PSyKAl DSL mode (when `-api` or `-psykal-dsl` are provided).
+In addition to these, note that ``psyclone`` can be used in two distinct modes: the code-transformation mode (when no `-api`/`--psykal-dsl` flags is provided) or the PSyKAl DSL mode (when a `-api`/`--psykal-dsl` flag is provided).
 The following sections provide a brief introduction to each mode.

-PSyclone for code-transformations
+PSyclone for Code Transformations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using PSyclone for code-transformation of existing Fortran files, only an input source file is required:
+When using PSyclone for code transformation of existing Fortran files, only an input source file is required:

 .. code-block:: console